Neural Re-Education: The Science of Re-learning Pain-Free Movement

 Neural Re-Education (NRE) is an educational tool that was developed to be used in pain management and movement therapy.
-NRE as a protocol was explored in-depth in Dr Coetzee’s book WHY MOVEMENT IS MEDICINE.
-NRE is rooted in pain neuroscience education, aiming to help patients better understand and manage their pain and movement dysfunctions.
+NRE as a protocol was explored in-depth and published in Dr Coetzee’s book WHY MOVEMENT IS MEDICINE (2020).
+NRE is rooted in pain and neuroscience education, aiming to help patients better understand and manage their pain and movement dysfunctions.

 As an educational framework and protocol, NRE can assist patients to regain control over their physical health.
-The core principle of NRE involves three essential steps:
+The core principle of NRE involves three essential steps (Remove, Re-move, Move.
+See below.)

 “REMOVE”